-She just got a new blade leg last week --Friday.
+them [Inaudible].
+She just got a new [Inaudible] leg last week -- Friday.
 She's going to run the four miles tonight.
-She's getting ready for the Army ten miler.
+She's getting ready for the early ten miler.

-She is focused on remaining on active duty and returning to the cockpit.
-I'll do everything I ANDERSON COURT REPORTING 706 Duke Street, Suite 100 Alexandria, VA 22314 Phone (703) 519-7180 Fax (703) 519-7190 can to help.
+She is [Inaudible] focused on remaining on active duty and returning to the cockpit.
+I'll do everything I can to help.
 Our people are incredible.
-Christy Wise is incredible.
+Chrissy Weiss is incredible.

-And if you've got a second later today meet her.
-Christy.
+And if you've got a second later today [Inaudible] meet her.
+Chrissy, you [Inaudible].
 Thank you, folks.
 Thanks a lot.
-Christy has a lot of friends.
+Chrissy has a lot of friends [Inaudible].
+[Inaudible] receive care from medical experts like this guy.

-Bring up Goldie so everybody can look at him.
-I had the pleasure of commissioning Goldie a while ago.
+[Inaudible] so everybody can look at him.
+I had the pleasure of commissioning [Inaudible] awhile ago.
 And then promoting him to major -- he's moving quick.
-He wanders the halls, basically.
+[Inaudible] he wanders the war, basically.

-He's got because he's an unbelievable dog.
+He's got [Inaudible] because he's an unbelievable dog.
 If you get a chance to say hi to him, it'll almost put you to sleep.
 He is just a beautiful dog and he is unbelievably calm and he is unbelievably good for patients.
-So are the guys who trained him health care for the patients when is not there.
+So are the guys who trained him [Inaudible] health care for the patients when [Inaudible] is not there.
 This is an incredible team here.
 It does remarkable work for our folks.

-Goldie's been doing this awhile, and you can see the whole gang up there at Walter Reed.
+Goldie's been doing this awhile, and you can see the whole gang up there on the [Inaudible].
 The whole gang is really remarkable.
-If you get a chance to go Walter Reed while you're in town ever and go visit ANDERSON COURT REPORTING 706 Duke Street, Suite 100 Alexandria, VA 22314 Phone (703) 519-7180 Fax (703) 519-7190 them, I would recommend you do it and meet the team that trains him, the team that brings a little more to the people that actually help the patients learn how to handle dogs.
+If you get a chance to go Walter Reed while you're in town ever and go visit them, I would recommend you do it and meet the team that trains him, the team that brings a little more to the people that actually help the patients learn how to handle dogs.

-It's phenomenal.
+It's a phenomenal [Inaudible].
+Major [Inaudible].
 How many went to the dinner last night?
 We had the pleasure last night of enjoying it as we usually do, members of the unbelievable Air Force band.